-- The Pollution Prevention Task Force will be updating the "Preventing Stormwater Pollution: What Can We Do" video to include bacteria-specific information related to stormwater best management practices.
-The videos are used to assists local government and state agencies in training their employees on stormwater pollution prevention. - The Public Education Task Force coordinates an annual cooperative purchase of stormwater pollution prevention giveaway items, including pet waste material and fats, oils, and grease material that address bacteria as a source of pollution within the region.
+• The Pollution Prevention Task Force will be updating the "Preventing Stormwater Pollution: What Can We Do" video to include bacteria-specific information related to stormwater best management practices.
+The videos are used to assist local government and state agencies in training their employees on stormwater pollution prevention.